-Staying healthy in winter can be a challenge in a normal year.
-This year, as the COVID-19 pandemic continues to wreak havoc across the world, it is even more difficult.
+Staying healthy in winter can be a challenge.
 While a holistic approach to wellness - including eating a healthy diet, exercising most days and managing stress - are great strategies for avoiding illness, here are a few other rituals I try to incorporate into my life each day:

 Consider daily supplements of D3/K2 (in consultation with your Doctor) - our whole family takes daily D3 and K2 supplements.
 I find they help boost my immunity and, in those rare times when I do get sick, they help reduce the severity and duration of my illness.
 These supplements are relatively inexpensive and available in liquid and pill formats.
 Be sure to consult your Doctor before starting any supplement regimen.

 As a child, my whole family utilized our dry sauna at least twice a month.
 Even today I find a good sweat helps me relax while detoxing my body of harmful contaminants.

 Start Your Day with Lemon and Honey

 I learned this trick in Asia while Josh and I were visiting Hong Kong.
 Starting every day with a cup of warm water (warm water is better for digestion) with lemon and honey is a great way to rehydrate your body after a long night's sleep.
 I find the lemon adds flavor and additional Vitamin C while the honey boosts my energy.